 Alternatives to the Proposed Action have been included in this document, in compliance with the National Environmental Policy Act.
 This SEA is prepared in compliance with all applicable laws, and regulations including but not limited to the Clean Water Act, the Coastal Zone Management Act, the National Historic Preservation Act, the Endangered Species Act, and the Clean Air Act.
-The project would not occur until all required permits are obtained for the proposed project.

 This SEA addresses impacts related to implementation of the proposed project for all environmental resources.
 The proposed project may result in short term minor and negligible impacts to environmental resources including but not limited to: biological, water, air, and noise.
-Mitigation measures have been developed in coordination with the resource agencies to avoid or minimize impacts to environmental resources.
+Environmental commitments have been developed in coordination with the resource agencies to avoid or minimize impacts to environmental resources.

 The proposed project has been evaluated pursuant to Section 404(b)(1) of the Clean Water Act.
 The proposed project complies with the guidelines promulgated by the Administrator, Environmental Protection Agency, under authority of Section 404(b)(1) of the Clean Water Act (33 United States Code 1344).
-An amended Section 401 Water Quality Certification from the California Regional Water Quality Control Board would be obtained prior to construction.
+An amended Section 401 Water Quality Certification was received from the California Regional Water Quality Control Board on March 27, 2017.

 The proposed project activities and related impacts have been analyzed as required by the Coastal Zone Management Act of 1972.
 The U.S. Army Corps of Engineers finds this project to be consistent to the maximum extent practicable with the articles and provisions of the Coastal Zone Management Act and the California Coastal Act.
-Coordination with California Coastal
+Concurrence on the project Negative Determination was received from the CCC on March 8, 2017.